Best Apps for E-Scouting and Hunting

 Download the apps and spend some time figuring them out sounds obvious but seriously don't just wait till you get out into the bush to figure out the settings.
 These will save you from hours of hiking around in circles.
 You will find yourself toggling between map apps a lot to try to understand the terrain and that’s completely normal, there isn’t a one stop shop for map apps.

-Comes loaded with maps.
+Canadian focused, it comes loaded with maps.
 Buy the public land access for $9.99 annually.
-It will show you which areas are public or private land.
+This app is best for showing you which areas are crown or private land and where you can hunt.
 Learn more about iHunter here.

-This app is great, it's a one-time payment of $5.99 and a highly recommend map pack that includes logging roads for $15.99.
+This app is British Columbia specific and great for maps.
+It's a one-time payment of $5.99 and a highly recommend map pack that includes logging roads for $15.99.
 I use it mainly to drop pins and track my steps and quickly pull up the regs (regulations) and LEH (limited entry hunting) booklets when there's no cell service.
 Learn more about Hunt Buddy App here

 Completely free, these are the most detailed collection of free topo maps you will find.
 It will also work offline in remote areas.
 It's saved me once when I was trapped in a blizzard, in the dark hunting caribou (long story).
 Download Topo Maps Canada for iPhone here